 Actuarial Valuation as of

-Contributions July 1, 2021 July 1, 2020
+Contributions July 1, 2022 July 1, 2021

 Statutory Contributions - Chapter 353E (% of Payroll) 14.58% 14.58%

-Required Contributions - Chapter 356 (% of Payroll) 11.76% 14.46%
+Required Contributions - Chapter 356 (% of Payroll) 11.39% 11.76%

-Sufficiency / (Deficiency) 2.82% 0.12%
+Sufficiency / (Deficiency) 3.19% 2.82%

-Statutory contributions are defined in statutes as a fixed percentage of payroll, plus any supplemental contributions, and represent the amount that is actually contributed to the fund.
+Statutory contributions represent the amount actually contributed to the fund and include fixed percentage of payroll contributions plus any supplemental contributions.
 Required contributions are defined in statutes and the LCPR Standards for Actuarial Work, and represent the amount needed to fully fund the plan within the statutory amortization period.
-When member contributions of 5.83% of pay are reflected, the remaining employer statutory contribution is 8.75% of pay, and the remaining employer required contribution is 5.93% of pay.
+When member contributions of 5.83% of pay are reflected, the remaining employer statutory contribution is 8.75% of pay, and the remaining employer required contribution is 5.56% of pay.

-The contribution sufficiency improved from 0.12% of payroll to 2.82% of payroll.
-The improvement is primarily due to the assumption changes described on page 3 and better than expected investment returns.
-On a market value of assets basis, contributions are sufficient by 6.18% of payroll.
+The contribution sufficiency improved from 2.82% of payroll to 3.19% of payroll.
+The improvement is primarily due to the recognition of deferred asset gains in the actuarial value of assets.

 These results are based on the statutory return assumption of 7.50%, which in our professional judgment, deviates significantly from guidance in ASOP No. 27.
-If an investment return assumption within the reasonable range were used in this valuation instead of 7.5%, liabilities and required contributions would be higher than shown, and the contribution sufficiency would be lower than shown.
+If an investment return assumption within the reasonable range were used in this valuation instead of 7.50%, liabilities and required contributions would be higher than shown, and the contribution sufficiency would be lower than shown and possibly even become a deficiency (see 6.5% interest results on page 6).

 The Plan Assets section provides detail on the Plan Assets used for the valuation including a development of the Actuarial Value of Assets (AVA).
-The Market Value of Assets (MVA) earned approximately 30.2% for the plan year ending June 30, 2021.
-The AVA earned approximately 12.5% for the plan year ending June 30, 2021 as compared to the assumed rate of 7.50%.
+The Market Value of Assets (MVA) earned approximately -6.4% for the plan year ending June 30, 2022.
+The AVA earned approximately 9.1% for the plan year ending June 30, 2022 compared to the assumed rate of 7.50%.